emberjs/website/source/guides/testing/testing-components.md

 <a class="jsbin-embed" href="http://jsbin.com/liqog/embed?output">Unit
 Testing Components</a>

-### Components with built in layout
+### Components with embedded layout

 Some components do not use a separate template.
-The template can be embedded into the component via the [layout] property.
+Instead, the template is embedded into the component via the [layout] property and inline HTML.
 For example:

 ```javascript
 App.MyFooComponent = Ember.Component.extend({